carlosmalt/k_grok/exercises/optimize/sqrt.rst

 Example: asciinema play -w 1 /tmp/hw2-review

-Upload asciinema files to Google Docs and include a link in an email to the instructors and TA.
+Upload asciinema files to Google Docs and include a link in an email to the instructor.
 Not doing this will cost 2 points.
 Use subjects such as:

  * [HW 2] Review asciinema
  * [HW 2] Patch asciinema